arinal/Z2IO/README.md

 }
 ```

 Other important concepts are semantic blocking and yielding.
-The code below, `IO.sleep` won't block the current thread since it internally uses `ScheduledExecutorService` and schedules the continuation.
+The `IO.sleep` below won't block the current thread since it internally uses `ScheduledExecutorService` and schedules the continuation.
 `IO.sleep` takes `ScheduledExecutorService` as an implicit parameter but rather than instantiating it yourself, using `IOApp` as an entry point is a clean way of providing all of the needed explicit values and also shutting down everything
 after the `run` method has finished.